Creris/periodic-caller-C-/README.md

 This class is written in pure C++11, so should be compatible with any compiler supporting C++11.
 This class requires the usage of std::thread, so you may have to link against external threading libraries(such as with gcc and pthread).

+All functions across all instances of Periodic are called within single background thread, so if you yield, or otherwise put the thread to sleep, the execution of all following functions in the list will be postponed until the thread gains control again.

+The order of execution of functions within single Periodic object instance is guaranteed to be in order of insertion.
+Additionally, the order of execution of individual Periodic object instances is guaranteed to be in the order of their construction.

 ## API
 ### Typedefs
 * ```Periodic::Function = std::function<void()>```